 Dahlia Resource Center

 The new Dahlia Resource Center at WSU will become an increasingly important vehicle both for informing dahlia growers about improvements in virus control and for guiding the direction of future research efforts.
-See the article in the December, 2018, ADS Bulletin, introducing Dr. Moyo, the Center Director.
+Dr. Moyo summarized the objectives of the Center in the December, 2018, ADS Bulletin.
 Current efforts include examining procedures for meristem tip culture to grow clean stock from contaminated plants.

 Perhaps the easiest way to follow the progress of the practical virus work in our gardens is to read the Virus Results – 201x articles that appear in the March Bulletins.
 The articles summarize the previous summer’s virus projects and results.